isomerpages/astar-nrp/_careers/7-roarmech.md

 ##### Responsibility

 ##### Requirements
+* Bachelor's/Master's degree in Mechanical Engineering or related field
+* Experience designing and performing tests
+* Electromechanical system design experience is preferred

 ##### Application
 We offer highly competitive salary which is determined based on the applicants' research and developmental achievements, experience, and qualifications.
-To apply for this opportunity, please send your resume and cover letter to [amanda_ng@sutd.edu.sg](amanda_ng@sutd.edu.sg) (Amanda Ng).
+To apply for this opportunity, please send your resume and cover letter to [amanda_ng@sutd.edu.sg](amanda_ng@sutd.edu.sg) (**Amanda Ng**).